mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 Yes, live journeys keep running.

-## How do I know that the migration is completed?
+## How do I know that the migration is complete?

-After the last iteration, a message is displayed on Journeys screens.
+The migration is complete when the banner disappears.
 See this [section](../rn/inline-messages.md#inform).

 <!--
 * Improved authoring flow and navigation